 Picturesque caldera lakes, attractive onsen and lakeside Ainu kotan (villages), Akan-Mashu National Park contains many of Eastern Hokkaido’s classic natural wonders.

-‘The end of the earth’ in Ainu, the finger-shaped Shiretoko Peninsula juts up into the Sea of Okhotsk is spectacularly scenic.
+‘The end of the earth’ in Ainu, Shiretoko juts up into the Sea of Okhotsk is spectacularly scenic.
 Great mountain ridges, shimmering blue water and towering cliffs weave on the peninsula.
-Today the core area is listed as a Unesco World Natural Heritage Site that provides a fantastic retreat for independent hikers.

-As its name suggests, this idyllic northeastern region lies along the Sea of Okhotsk.
+This idyllic northeastern region lies along the Sea of Okhotsk.
 The almost flat shoreline contains Japan’s biggest lagoon, pleasant brackish lakes and wildflower gardens.
-Roughly around February, pure white ryuhyo (drift ice) from the mouth of Amur River occasionally covers the sea.
-Two of Okhotsk’s port cities serve as icebreakers and interesting museums.

 Our Travel Guides